adimalla/clTerm/README.md

 <pre>
 1. Link console API operations structure with function wrappers.
-   It is initilaized by linking the user or vendor provided serial API functions to the function pointers, present in the structure below.
-This can be done by creating simple wrapper functions to match the, parameters and return type of the functions.
+   It is initilaized by linking the user or vendor provided serial API functions to the function, pointers present in the structure below.
+This can be done by creating simple wrapper functions, to match the parameters and return type of the functions.
 Shown below.
 </pre>

 ~~~~